 Freelancing platforms are a great place to start your freelancing career

 From the variety of freelancing platforms out there, Upwork and Freelancer are most well-known and popular.
 This article is meant to make a parallel between the two of them from the freelancer’s point of view.
-There are pros and cons for both of them, and your decision in choosing one or another may be influenced by many factors such as the number of jobs posted on the platform, commissions, profile features, how many tests you can take in your niche and many other.
+There are pros and cons for both of them, and your decision in choosing one or another may be influenced by many factors such as the number of jobs posted on the platform, commissions, profile features, how many tests you can take in your niche and many more.
 But what makes a platform being wanted by the professionals is knowing that they have the stability, security, and means to grow their freelance business and earn even more in the future.

 In this article we’ll discuss: